Regulator Performance Framework

 Consult and engage meaningfully with stakeholders

-• Formal and informal consultation mechanisms are in place to allow for the full range of stakeholder input and Government decision making circumstances.
+• Formal and information consultation mechanisms are in place to allow for the full range of stakeholder input and Government decision making circumstances.

 • Engagement is undertaken in ways that help regulators develop a genuine understanding of the operating environment of regulated entities.